scrtlabs/enigma-p2p/README.md

      alt="streams flow " />

 ## Node health check
-The node health check currently consists from the following checks:
+The node health check currently consists of the following checks:
 - The ability to interact with core
 - The ability to interact with Ethereum